Drupa 2019 is the global leading trade fair for print and cross-media solutions.

 This special conference and event program will include several applications in various industries including Mil Spec Packaging for government and defense contractors.

 How the Packaging Industry Will Benefit From Drupa 2019

 Visitors to the fair will experience new technologies like 3D printing and printed electronics, along with digital printing techniques’ use in packaging and creative multichannel applications.

 All these will emphasize on the remarkable potential and innovation of print.

 With an interdisciplinary approach, event program and international conference drupa cube will focus on the functionality and relevance of print that often exists between printing professionals and their creative agency, marketing team, and brand owner clients.

-Unlike earlier cube conferences in 2008 and 2012, which were organized by target group, drupa 2016 will be based on six key themes.
-These include Print, Multichannel, Package Production, 3D Printing, Green Printing and Functional Printing.
+Unlike earlier cube conferences in 2008 and 2012, which were organized by target group, drupa 2019 will be based on six key themes.
+These include Print, Multichannel, Package Production, laminated packaging, 3D Printing, Green Printing and Functional Printing.